radusuciu/django-sqlfun/README.md

 - SQL functions are normalized, so changes in white-space should not result in changes being detected
 - the `--dry-run` and `--name` options of `makemigrations` are respected

+## Development

+These instructions assume a recent Ubuntu/Debian environment.

+1. Clone the repository
+2. If needed, install `python3-venv` and `python3-pip` packages
+3. Create a virtual environment `python3 -m venv .venv`
+4. Install `libpq-dev` package since `psycopg2` depends on it.
+5. Install `pdm`: `pip3 install --user pdm`
+6. Install dev dependencies with `pdm install --dev`

+Testing also requires a recent install of docker which is used to spin up a test postgres instance.

 ## Credits